waltfy/tl-classifier/README.md

 tl-classifier
 =============

-Attempt at automatic classification of transactions, based on deterministic attributes.
+Attempt at automatic classification of transactions, based on a target class and a set of features.

 Copyright 2014 mototrak Sárl.